astorm/go-static-user-stateful-webserver/README.md

 - OK, using `request.BasicAuth` now.

 - Not sure about this line `http.FileServer(http.Dir(folder)).ServeHTTP(responseWriter, request)` -- I'm basically doing the job of the handler function manually.
 If the handler interface ever changes, I'm in trouble.

+- About to start playing around with packaging stuff.
+File renames ahead.